You probably know that:

 Step 4: Evaluate Risks Associated With Rental Property

-- The property generates more expenses than initially planned and calculated.
+- High Expenses: the property generates more expenses than initially planned and calculated.
 This includes months when there are no tenants occupying the place.
 This, of course, will negatively impact and lower the potential return on the estate.

-- The last one is the risk of the housing market.
-There is no need to lecture you on this since we all remember the US housing bubble in 2008-2009.
+- The housing market: there is no need to lecture you on this since we all remember the US housing bubble in 2008-2009.
 What if you invest in a property in a city whose economy starts going down?
 This is a serious risk since the expected rent might go so low that won’t cover all the expenses or you won’t be able to find tenants.

 By following these four steps, an investor can have an actual and accurate idea as to how much income to expect from a property.
 It’s crucial not to skip any of the steps so that you can have a broader picture.